ITU-BDSA2025-GROUP7/Chirp/docs/report.md

 ## Build, test, release, and deployment

 The processes of Building, testing, releasing and deploying are relatively simple and always follows the same pattern making them simple to automate.
 For this reason, there has been added a total of 3 GitBub actions to automate these processes.
-The actions are as follows: *BuildAndTest*, *Publish*, and *Deploy*
+The actions are as follows: *BuildAndTest*, *Release*, and *Deploy*
 Each GitHub has it's own triger that activate the action.
 These differ from each action.

 ### Build And Test